tiffanyadu/100-days-of-code-2/log.md

 * sort, split, join methods

 **Thoughts:** This is such a great section of FCC!
 So glad to get more practice with all those methods to solve these simpler puzzles.
 Much more digestible compared to some of the previous scripting challenges!

+### Day 31: December 5, 2018

+**Today's Progress:** Finally done with the Functional Programming section and started the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp and reviewed the following:
+* every & some methods
+* currying & partial application

+**Thoughts:** Here we go – I was right to anticipate having difficulties with these challenges.
+Got stuck on the second one, "Diff Two Arrays".
+Not quite sure how to approach this challenge, but hopefully a fresh start tomorrow will help.